 might be considered as background variables necessary to control for.

-Interest might then be focused on whether the behavioural variables
+Interest might then be focused on whether the behavioral variables

 antisoc